nkatz01/mock-four-coding-extracts/README.md

 3. **[10 marks]** Discuss what you understand by the following statement:

-   > "When designing an object-oriented application, a major tenet of design is *loose coupling*"
+   > "When designing an object-oriented application, a major tenet of design is *loose coupling*" Assure that classess are as de-couppled as possible.
+That means single responsibility and composition or aggregation only when abselotely needed so that classess or components are easily reuasbale, maintabable and extendable.
+	It also means avoiding object instanciation whenever possible and instead assgin interfaces and enable this by injecting the dependencies as interface types.

    What is the role of the `new` operator in this context? using 'new' a lot couples strongly one class with another How does *dependency injection* assist with loose coupling?